-The men of B Squadron, 1 SAS, who saw action during Operation Bulbasket probably maintained more former Auxiliary Units men than any other.
+The men of B Squadron, 1 SAS, who saw action during Operation Bulbasket probably contained more former Auxiliary Units men than any other mission.
 Those with Auxiliary Units links are listed below, with at least 18 of the 45 SAS men having served in Auxiliary Units, with an RAMC medic and 2 SAS signallers as well.
 They were supported by a 5 strong party of Phantom signallers providing long range communications.

 SAS Operation Bulbasket, Paul McCue

 1944, Le Special Air Service en Poitou, Christian Richard